ResearchComputing/Documentation/docs/running-jobs/running-apps-with-jobs.md

 - Any application that requires user input at runtime
 - Any application with a GUI (Graphical User Interface)

 You can request an interactive job by using the `sinteractive` command.
-Like the `sbatch`, resources must be requested via the command line through the use of flags.
+Similar to `sbatch`, resources must be requested.
+With `sinteractive`, this is done via the command line through the use of flags.
 You will need to, at a minimum, include the `--partition`, `--qos`, and `--time` flags.
-We encourage using the `--ntasks` and `--nodes` as well, otherwise the jbo will default to 1 ntask and 1 node.
+We encourage using the `--ntasks` and `--nodes` as well, otherwise the job will default to 1 task and 1 node.

 ```bash
 sinteractive --partition=amilan --qos=normal --time=00:10:00 --ntasks=4 --nodes=1